 - The Wolfsberg Group AML Questionnaire, which outlines the measures and procedures the Eurobank Group has adopted.

-- The AML/CFT/Sanctions Statement, which states the key points of the Eurobank Group regulatory compliance programme.
+- The Anti-Financial Crime statement, which states the key points of the Eurobank Group regulatory compliance programme.

 - The Certification Regarding Correspondent Accounts for Foreign Banks, as stipulated by the USA PATRIOT Act.